ossf/tac/process/project-lifecycle-documents/model_signing_sandbox_stage.md

 ### List of project maintainers

-The project has 7 maintainers from 3 different organizations:
+The project has 4 maintainers from 3 different organizations:

 *  Laurent Simon, Google, @laurentsimon
 *  Daniel Major, NVidia,
 *  Eoin Wickens, HiddenLayer, @EWickens
 *  Mihai Maruseac, Google, @mihaimaruseac
-*  Hayden Blauzvern, Google, @haydentherapper
-*  Sarah Meiklejohn, Google, @smeiklej

 ### Mission of the project